Acquisition of Vocational Skills 1 (part A) (8793.3)

 For specific requirements relating to the industry qualification, please refer to the RTO for clarification.

-Evidence of the attained Vocational Qualification must be submitted via the appropriate Canvas drop box.
-It is the student's responsibility to upload the correct and corresponding draft or assessment item to the right submission section.
+Evidence of the attained Vocational Qualification must be submitted via the appropriate Canvas drop box in unit 8974.
+It is the student's responsibility to upload the correct aassessment item to the right submission section.
 Ensure that the documentation is scanned in colour, double-sided and includes as many pages as required to show all the detail.
-As a general policy, assignments must be submitted in a format accessible to the assessor(s), as stated on the relevant canvas site.
-If the unit convener and/or tutor are unable to access a submission, a grade of Continuing (CNT) will be given until rectified.
+The Vocational Qualificatiions must include a list of Competencies achieved and the level of award.

 Special assessment requirements